swisscom/dop_common/doc/plan_format_v0.0.1.md

 system of nodes that should be created and a list of steps that need to be performed on this nodes in order.

-## Infrastructure
+## Infrastructures
-The infrastructure hash holds information about cloud providers.
-Each entry in an infrastracture hash describes a certain infrastructure or cloud if you want.
+The infrastructures hash holds information about cloud providers.
+Each entry in an infrastructures hash describes a certain infrastructures or cloud if you want.
 It is of hash type.
 Following is a list of keys:
  1. __*type*__ - is the type of the infrastructure provider.
 Its value must be one of the following strings: *ovirt*, *rhev*, *openstack*, *vsphere*, *vmware*.